DJF3/Webex-Video-Macro-Toolkit/README.md

 Rename the BUTTON text so you know what image it contains.
 Use short names to make them fit.
 Don't forget to UPLOAD/activate the modified UI. ('arrow up' button top right

+# Customize Web Links

+1 - Go to the Web panel in the UI editor.
+URLs are configured in button IDs of groupbuttons.
+These group buttons can be placed anywhere in the UI (doesn't have to be the 'Web' tab)

+2 - In the group button config, add the URL
+And after adding the URL, change the name of the groupbutton.
+Can you add more groupbuttons?
+Yes, as long as the groupbutton widget id starts with "widget_web_"

+3 - Save & Test
+You can modify the max number of horizontal buttons inside the groupbutton by reducing its width.
+Then you can add more buttons.
+So, you can have:

+- FROM: 2 rows (min) each with 1 button
+- UP TO: x rows each with 4 buttons
+- example: 3 rows each with 2 buttons horizontally